Skip to main content

 Target coverage

-• Microsoft 365 / Google Workspace accounts: mandatory MFA for 100% of users, no exception.
-Conditional Access (Entra ID) or 2-Step Verification enforce (Google).
+• Microsoft 365 / Google Workspace accounts: require MFA for 100% of users, no exception.
+Use Conditional Access (Entra ID) or 2-Step Verification (Google) to enforce it.

-• Remote access VPN: MFA via Duo, Microsoft Authenticator, Cisco Duo, or solution integrated into the firewall (Fortinet FortiToken, SonicWall TOTP).
+• Remote access VPN: MFA via Duo, Microsoft Authenticator, Cisco Duo, or a tool built into the firewall (Fortinet FortiToken, SonicWall TOTP).

 • RDP: never expose it to the Internet.
-If remote access is mandatory, place it behind a VPN with MFA, or use a PAM solution like CyberArk, Senhasegura, BeyondTrust.
+If remote access is a must, put it behind a VPN with MFA, or use a PAM tool like CyberArk, Senhasegura, BeyondTrust.

 • Business SaaS: Salesforce, HubSpot, Slack, Notion, GitHub, GitLab, Atlassian.
-Activate MFA in each tool's settings.
-For mature organizations, federate via SSO (Okta, Entra ID, Google) to centralize control.
+Turn on MFA in each tool's settings.
+For mature teams, federate via SSO (Okta, Entra ID, Google) to control it from one place.

-• Webmail accounts: MFA always on, no tolerance.
+• Webmail accounts: MFA always on, no exceptions.

 • Admin and privileged accounts: require a physical FIDO2 key (YubiKey 5 Series, Token2, Feitian).
-SMS is forbidden (SIM swap), TOTP via app is acceptable for non-admins, FIDO2 for admins.
+SMS is banned (SIM swap).
+TOTP via app is fine for non-admins; FIDO2 is for admins.

 Definitive SMS retirement

-SMS as a second factor has been obsolete since 2017 (NIST SP 800-63B).
-Vulnerable to SIM swap, SS7 interception, proxy phishing (Evilginx).
-In 2026, its presence in an SMB stack is a baseline non-compliance.
+SMS as a second factor has been out of date since 2017 (NIST SP 800-63B).
+It's open to SIM swap, SS7 interception, and proxy phishing (Evilginx).
+In 2026, having it in an SMB stack means you fail the baseline.

-Migration path: deploy Microsoft Authenticator or Google Authenticator on all business phones, import accounts, disable SMS in order: business email, critical SaaS, regular user accounts, admin accounts (last, after testing).
+Migration path: deploy Microsoft Authenticator or Google Authenticator on all business phones, import the accounts, then turn off SMS in this order: business email, critical SaaS, regular user accounts, admin accounts (last, after testing).

 Network segmentation: isolate to limit propagation

-Once inside, ransomware spreads laterally via SMB, RDP, WMI, PsExec, sometimes in minutes.
-Segmentation limits the contaminable surface.
+Once inside, ransomware spreads sideways via SMB, RDP, WMI, PsExec, sometimes in minutes.
+Segmentation cuts down the surface it can reach.

 Minimalist SMB model

-• Workstation VLAN: isolated from servers except needed flows (RPC, SMB toward business shares).
+• Workstation VLAN: cut off from servers except for needed flows (RPC, SMB toward business shares).

-• Server VLAN: isolated from workstation VLAN, communications restricted by internal firewall rules.
+• Server VLAN: cut off from the workstation VLAN, with traffic held in check by internal firewall rules.

-• IoT and printer VLAN: strictly isolated.
-These devices are rarely patched and constitute a frequent entry point.
+• IoT and printer VLAN: kept strictly apart.
+These devices are rarely patched and are a frequent way in.

 • Guest VLAN: visitor Wi-Fi with Internet-only access, never reaching internal resources.

-• Admin / management VLAN: management interfaces of switches, firewalls, hypervisors accessible only via bastion host.
+• Admin / management VLAN: the admin screens of switches, firewalls, and hypervisors, reachable only via a bastion host.

 Internal firewall: a pfSense (open source, free) or Fortigate 40F / 60F ($3,000-$5,000 hardware + maintenance) is enough for most SMBs.
-Going further: Zero Trust microsegmentation (Illumio, Akamai Guardicore, Zscaler ZPA) which defines policies at the application level — harder to implement but incomparable in attack surface reduction.
+To go further, use Zero Trust microsegmentation (Illumio, Akamai Guardicore, Zscaler ZPA).
+It sets policy at the app level.
+It's harder to set up, but it cuts the attack surface like nothing else.

 Inviolable baseline rules

 • RDP is never exposed directly to the Internet.
-If remote access is needed, it's VPN + MFA + source IP restriction, or ZTNA.
+If remote access is needed, use VPN + MFA + source IP limits, or ZTNA.

 • Admins never use their admin accounts to browse the web or open mail.
-Dedicated admin accounts, isolated management workstations (PAW — Privileged Access Workstation).
+Use separate admin accounts and walled-off management workstations (PAW - Privileged Access Workstation).

-• Bastion / jump host for all server administration, with session recording.
+• Bastion / jump host for all server admin work, with session recording.

 • Up-to-date inventory of Internet-exposed assets (Shodan, censys; internal tools).